 Abstract Downs most significant contributions to the field of theatre were in his role as an acting teacher and director, both roles he played at Northwestern University from 1973 – 2007.
 The David Downs papers are arranged in thirty-nine boxes and span the years from1946 to 2003.
 They are organized into five main subseries: biographical materials, correspondence, Northwestern University, publications and professional work, and oversize materials.

-Abstract Lawrence Dumas was assistant professor at the Biological Science Department at Northwestern University since 1970, was appointed associate professor in 1975 and full professor in 1980.
-Dumas also served as chair of the department of Biochemistry, Molecular Biology, and Cell Biology and dean of the Weinberg College of Arts and Sciences, before he became University Provost.
-This collection fills 58 boxes and spans the years from 1953 through 2008.
-It contains biographical materials, teaching,...
+Abstract Lawrence Dumas became assistant professor in the Biological Science Department at Northwestern University in 1970, was appointed associate professor in 1975, and full professor in 1980.
+Dumas also served as chair of the department of Biochemistry, Molecular Biology, and Cell Biology, and as dean of the Weinberg College of Arts and Sciences, before becoming University Provost.
+This collection of his papers fills 58 boxes and spans the years from 1953 it 2008.
+It contains biographical materials,...

-Abstract The Meyer Dwass Papers fill 2 boxes and span the years 1953 to 1996.
+Abstract Meyer Dwass, a mathematical statistician interested in applied probabilities, was a professor at Northwestern University and Chair of the Department of Statistics.
+His papers fill 2 boxes and span the years 1953 to 1996.
 The bulk of the papers consist of his teaching and research notes as well as offprints of his journal publications; a small amount of personal material is included.
-The papers fall into six subseries: biographical, correspondence, university notes, teaching, research, and publications.
+The papers fall into six subseries: biographical, correspondence, university notes, teaching, research, and...

 Abstract Robert Eisner was an American economist.
 Eisner joined Northwestern's faculty in 1952 and retired from the university in 1994.
 Eisner’s areas of specialization included the macroeconomics of business cycles and business investment, depreciation, federal budget deficits, monetary and fiscal policy, as well as the economics of social security and tax policy.
 The Robert Eisner Papers fill 46 boxes, spanning the years 1942 to 1998, and document Eisner's professional life, with the bulk of the...